inductor/inductor.me/content/about/_index.md

 ### About Me

+> Cloud Native and DevOps Solutions Architect at HPE(Hewlett Packard Enterprise).

-> A cloud infrastructure engineer at MLOps team, ZOZO Technologies w/ GCP and AWS mainly.
+> Previosly worked as a cloud infrastructure engineer at MLOps team, ZOZO Technologies w/ GCP and AWS mainly.
 Especially familiar with container technologies such as Docker, Kubernetes and its managed services on the public clouds as above.

 ### Development Skills